 For clarity, Azure monitoring in Checkmk has been designed so that each Azure resource group is represented by a logical (so to speak) host in Checkmk.
 This is done with the help of a piggyback procedure.
 This piggyback will take data from the Azure host using special agents, and within Checkmk redirect it to these resource group hosts.

-Treasures Directory you will find all of the Piggyhosts for which there are data,
+find_piggy_orphans auxiliary script from the treasures Directory you will find all of the piggyback hosts for which there are data,

 but which have not yet been created as a host in Checkmk: